-Papal Artifacts celebrates with our Church the fifth anniversary of Our Holy Father, Francis.
+Papal Artifacts celebrates with our Church the sixth anniversary of Our Holy Father, Francis.

 The Papal Artifacts’ Collection is filled with stories going above and beyond descriptions of the items themselves amassed by Father Kunst over the past twenty years.
 They involve papal audiences with Saint John Paul, the acquisition of a chasuble and zucchetto worn by him, Swiss Guard uniforms that not even the archives own, con-celebrating Mass with John Paul II, as well as attending his beatification and canonization, and meeting the family of the man known as the sun ray of God’s Love, Pope John Paul I. There are items so rare they should not even exist and relics of popes and other saints in our Church.